Why weed

 But almost immediately after I purchase highmom, I realize I have no clue what I’m doing.
 (If this post were a Family Guy clip, we’d segue to the scene from “Don’t make me over,” which sadly doesn’t exist on YouTube.
 But it’s the one where Peter, Joe, Cleveland and Quagmire are on stage, in costume, before a crowd of prisoners, ready to play their first song just as Peter realizes they don’t know any.)

-Anyway, that’s me: lost, intimidated and completely overwhelmed.
+Anyway, Peter is me: lost, intimidated, overwhelmed.
 I don’t know what a name server is.
 I don’t know what my next steps are.
-This whole process scares the shit out of me, and so I do the only thing I know how.
+This whole process scares me, and so I do the only thing I know how.
 Nothing.

-So I call my friend WJD, who has recently moved to Denver (and who I really need to visit for some of that Rocky Mountain high).
-He’s launching a new mobile company, has built websites for some big clients in the past and all-around just knows his shit.
+So I call my friend who’s launching a new mobile company, has built websites, and all-around knows his shit.
 When he recommends DreamHost, I listen.
 And I eventually launch this blog.

 DreamHost and NameBright are probably totally different services (or maybe they’re identical.
 Who knows.
 I certainly don’t.).
 Anyway, the only discernible difference I’ve noticed is in the customer service.

-DremHost offers 24/7 live chat, which is amazing.
-Until you start asking questions.
-Talking to them makes me feel like I’m getting my eyebrows waxed at a Korean nail salon. (“Oh, you a very hairy girl.
-Very hairy.”).
-They’re just so condescending; some of the actual conversations I’ve had include lines like, “I don’t even know what you’re talking about” and “I don’t know how to help you beyond the answers I’ve given.”
-I always exit the pop-up box feeling like a complete dummy (which, when it comes to web development, I admittedly am).
+DreamHost offers 24/7 live chat, which is amazing until you start asking questions.
+Talking to them makes me feel like I’m getting my eyebrows waxed at a Korean nail salon. (“Ohhh, you very hairy.
+Very hairy.
+Want your lip done, too?”).
+Actual quotes from DreamHost’s customer service team include, “I don’t know what you’re talking about” and “I don’t know how to help you beyond the answers I’ve given.”
+I always exit the pop-up box feeling like the web development dummy that I am.

 Whatever the reason, I thank you, NameBright.
 I was wrong for ever doubting you.